Bag Valve Mask: When to use Bag Valve Mask Ventilation and How to use it?

 What is the warranty period for a Bag Valve Mask?

 The warranty period for a bag valve mask (BVM) is usually between one and five years, depending on the manufacturer.
 It is important to check the terms of the warranty before purchasing a BVM to ensure that it meets your needs and expectations.
-Additionally, some manufacturers may offer additional services such as training or repair services, so it is important to inquire about these when making your purchase.
+Additionally, some manufacturers offers additional services such as training or repair services, so it is important to inquire about these when making your purchase.

 How is a Bag Valve Mask tested for performance?